Credit: @minigirl/Unsplash

 A few common scenarios on how untreated hearing loss can impact an individual's social life include avoiding answering the phone, increasing the volume on the TV, which can make it too loud for others, and struggling to keep up in group settings such as at family dinners.

 Tinnitus (ringing in the ears) and/or balance issues can also indicate a hearing loss.
 So can asking someone to repeat themselves, getting words mixed up during conversation, and talking loudly yourself.
-Some people with hearing loss realize they monopolize conversations so that they do not have to address not being able to fully understand what other people are saying.
+Some people with hearing loss admit that they monopolize conversations so that they do not have to address the fact that they can’t hear what other people are saying.

-These realities don’t happen overnight, and hearing loss often slowly progresses.
+These realities don’t happen overnight, as hearing can slowly worsen over time and be hard to notice.
 That’s why it’s important to be aware of the early signs, as they can help guide people to the proper treatment.

 How Digital Hearing Tools Can Help

 Digital tools are innovations that help improve sound delivery to the ear, making conversations easier to follow and enhancing sound quality in noisy environments.
-From hearing aids and captioning apps to hearing loops and Auracast broadcast systems, these tools leverage technology and provide features to support social connection, such as:
+From hearing aids and captioning apps to hearing loops and Auracast broadcast systems, these tools leverage technology and provide features to support social connections.
+Here’s how:

-Hearing aids: speech enhancement and noise reduction to separate speech from background noises for easier communication.
+Hearing aids: Speech enhancement and noise reduction technologies separate speech from background noises for easier communication.

-Captioning apps: real-time transcription during in-person conversations or lectures.
+Captioning apps: Real-time transcription is available through AI technology, useful for in-person conversations or meetings.

-In addition, wearable devices, such as vibrating wristbands and smartwatches, can provide notifications for a doorbell or a phone ringing, and smart doorbells such as the Ring provide live camera feeds to monitor who is at the front door.
+In addition, wearable devices, such as vibrating wristbands and smartwatches, can provide notifications of a doorbell or phone ringing.
+Plus, smart doorbells such as the Ring or Nest can stream live camera feeds to monitor visitors at your front door.

 Reconnecting Through Technology